claudio-dg/final_assignment/README.md

 1. Document our code using Doxygen.
 	The result of this part is contained in the '''Docs''' Folder. open index.html to see the documentation page.
-2. let the user drive the robot with the keyboard
+2. create a jupyter notebook to replace the user interface.
-3. let the user drive the robot assisting them to avoid collisions
+	The result of this part is contained in the '''Assignment_notebook.ipyn''' file
+3. make a statistical analysis on the first assignment of the course.
+	The result of this part are contained in a .pdf file and a matlab script that are sent separately to the professor as attachment to the mail